-Exposure the foundation of photography
+Exposure is the foundation of photography

-In photography, exposure is referring to amount of light reaching a photographic film or digital camera sensor and determines how light or dark an image will be.
+In photography, exposure is referring to the amount of light reaching a photographic film or digital camera sensor and determines how light or dark an image will be.
 Now considering photography is basically the art of capturing light you can see how important controlling (or manipulating) that light is.

 Photographers control the exposure of their images by the use of 3 main factors, and some may call them the three pillars of photography, which are Aperture, ISO and Shutter Speed.